MahmoudAlsonbaty/NoLife-Tracker/README.md

 ### Kill one of every mob in the game.

-A server-side Fabric challenge tracker.
-It watches every kill, keeps a per-player checklist of what's left, and puts the race straight into the tab list — no client mod, no resource pack, no scoreboard hacks.
+A server-side Fabric challenge tracker to fix the minecraft 2 week burnout.
+It watches every kill, keeps a per-player checklist of what's left, and puts the race straight into the tab list, no client mod, no resource pack, no scoreboard hacks.

 <br>